heybadrinath/heinz-boilerplate/tests/e2e/README.md

 # E2E Tests

-End-to-end tests for the FastAPI backend using Playwright.
+Basic end-to-end tests for the FastAPI backend using Playwright.

 ## Setup